 So, where does social media play into all of this?
 I have met with a number of people throughout the city who at one time expressed concern of exposing their personal life in social networks like Facebook.
 I have watched them tip their toes in, create a profile, connect with some people.
 I have seen them post a picture or two, write on a wall here and there, poke a friend, accept a few drinks, and then the next thing you know they are the life of their Facebook party.

-How has this affect their business?
+How has this affected their business?
 Well, at this time I can only speak from my perspective, but I have found that I have more in common with many people I have known for a long time.
-As people loosen up I feel that we are more comfortable around each other.
-I believe that the social element of social networks like Facebook have strengthened the bonds of people who do business together.
+As people loosen up I feel that we are more comfortable with each other.
+I believe that the social element of social networks like Facebook has strengthened the bonds of people who do business together.

 But there are remaining questions.